shabbyrobe/amiss/doc/quickstart.rst

         public $eventId;

         /**
-         * This is just a plain old field, with no special properties.
-Amiss
+         * This is just a plain old field.
+Amiss * will not handle the field's
-         * will not handle the field's type - it will be treated as a string in
-         * both directions.
+         * type - it will be treated as a string in * both directions.
          *
          * :amiss = {"field": true};
          */